alphanome-ai/sec-parser/CONTRIBUTING.md

 Make sure to include the `sec-parser` commit hash in your commit message for version tracking.

-## Introduction to Generalization Tests
+## Introduction to Exploratory Tests
-### What are Generalization Tests?
+### What are Exploratory Tests?
-Generalization Tests are designed to assess the parser's performance across a diverse set of financial documents.
+Exploratory Tests are designed to assess the parser's performance across a diverse set of financial documents.
 These tests ensure the parser's ability to operate consistently and accurately on different types of reports.

-### Why Run Generalization Tests?
+### Why Run Exploratory Tests?
-Generalization Tests add an extra layer of quality assurance beyond our existing unit and end-to-end tests.
+Exploratory Tests add an extra layer of quality assurance beyond our existing unit and end-to-end tests.
 They help us quickly discover any issues the parser may have with specific kinds of documents.

-### How to Run Generalization Tests?
+### How to Run Exploratory Tests?

 1. **Navigate to the Project Directory:** Open your terminal and go to the sec-parser folder.

 2. **Execute the Test Command:** Run the following command to initiate the tests:

     ```
-    task generalization-tests
+    task exploratory-tests
     ```

 For a more focused test, you can run a customized test command.
-Locate the generalization-tests command in the `Taskfile.yml`, copy it, and modify it to meet your needs.
-You could replace `tests/generalization/` with a specific test, like `tests/generalization/processing_steps/test_top_level_section_title_classifier.py`.
+Locate the exploratory-tests command in the `Taskfile.yml`, copy it, and modify it to meet your needs.
+You could replace `tests/exploratory/` with a specific test, like `tests/exploratory/processing_steps/test_top_level_section_title_classifier.py`.

 > **Note**
 We offer a script that allows you to expand the test database locally.
 Simply provide the stock tickers you're interested in, and the script will do the rest.